 The way we name ourselves in colors is tricky.
 I may have ‘white’, cream colored skin but I have Italian, Scandinavian and Belgian roots.
 I am a mix of many cultures and have a rich history along with everyone else in this wide world.
 I also was shaped by my father’s challenges with discrimination.
 My father was not taught Italian, only English, while growing up in Connecticut in the 50s.
 His parents did not want him to sound Italian and be in danger of being a victim of discrimination.
 Italians were not welcome as they are today.
 Through this experience I believe he learned to open up his heart and mind to people of all cultures.
 I learned a lot from him and my mother; both of them always embraced an international community.

 I am about to head to Europe to teach for the second year in a row.
 It is not an easy time to travel because there is fear everywhere, and so many ways people judge and set themselves apart.
 I try to smile when walking by someone, and introduce myself to people when we have to travel next to each other.
-I recently flew home from a summer trip and sat next to an African American man who had a very heavy frame.
+I recently flew home from a summer trip and sat next to an black man who had a very heavy frame.
 My first thought was frustration as I didn’t think I would have enough room sitting next to him.
 He also seemed uneasy with me, and the trip started with a tense feeling.
 But then we started talking, and by the end of the flight we had found a million things in common.
 I will never know the what it is like to live in someone else’s skin, but I strive to be a kind presence and an empathetic listener.
 I can guide people to make art, and tell their stories through dance, writing and visual art.
 I can be an advocate for diversity and speak up if something feels hurtful or inappropriate in the moment.
 I also keep paying attention, trying to notice where my blind spots are.

 Adriana will be teaching in Switzerland, France and Germany this September.
 Her workshop is Munich, Germany is titled ‘Mending the Divide’ which will be held on September 30th.
 Learn about this workshop and her other offerings here.